Axarb/NFTIAI/README.md

 # 🤖 NFTI AI — NFTI Your AI Agents & Virtual IP

-**Bridging Intelligent Agents, MCP Protocols, and RWA to create a new era of Digital Sovereignty.**
+**Bridging Intelligent Agents, MCP Protocols, and RWA to create a new era of Digital Sovereignty**

 ---